raganwald/cafeaulife/README.md

 ### Squares of size eight

 Now let's consider a square of size eight.
-First, we are going to assume that we can look up any `Divisible` square from the cache with the following method:
+First, we are going to assume that we can look up any `Square` square from the cache with the following method:

     Square.find({ nw: ..., ne: ..., se: ..., sw: ...})